rmsk2/X16_mandelbrot/README.md

 # Zooming into the Mandelbrot set

-The calculation can be interrupted at any time by pressing a key.
+The calculation can be interrupted at any time by pressing a key and resumed by again by pressing `RETURN`.
 If `F5` is pressed you can select a new section of the Mandelbrot set.
 Use the following key commands to select the new section:

 | Key | Function |
 |-|-|